 Chile has been named as the top destination to visit in 2018 by Lonely Planet and we had the pleasure of visiting this beautiful country.
-After a 14-hour direct BA flight from London Heathrow I arrived in a very bust Santiago airport, being greeted by our guides, ESA Latin America.
-We hen took a much shorter 2 hour flight to Atacama.
+After a 14-hour direct BA flight from London Heathrow I arrived in a very busy Santiago airport, being greeted by our guides, ESA Latin America.
+We then took a much shorter 2 hour flight to Atacama.
 Immediately after stepping out of the airport you are greeted by the Andes mountain range and a sky of clear blue which made the long flight worth it.
-Atacama is often described as the valley of the moon, holding more similarities to the moon or mars than that of earth.
+Atacama is often described as the Valley of the Moon, holding more similarities to the moon or mars than anywhere on earth.
 The landscape looks as though it has been sculpted into beautiful shapes with rich red colours.

 On our first evening we were treated to an excursion to Moon Valley to watch the beautiful sunset bouncing off the mountains whilst sampling some Chilean wine and cheese.
-The photos do not do justice the rich colours and bliss of silence.
+The photos do not do justice to the rich colours and bliss of silence.
 Next came the excitement of quad biking and breakfast in the desert.
-An activity for the adventurous and an alternative for those not so keen on the adventurous route.
-We were treated to some relaxation in the spa at the Alto Atacama, including a massage and Inca bath- the ultimate bliss.
+An activity for the adventurous and also an alternative of a 4 person buggy provided for those not so keen on the adventurous route.

 The Atacama Salt Flats and El Tatio Geysers were two more sites of outstanding beauty which were on our list for the week.
 Meeting flamingos at the salt flats and experiencing the natural plumes of smoke from the largest geyser field in the southern hemisphere were signature experiences of this land.
 A visit to San Pedro De Atacama gave us time to explore a local village with all its little quirks.
 Walking the rustic streets of bars, cafes and shops in the glorious heat of Atacama enabled us to catch a glimpse of the local life.